bernardjason/aws-fargate/README.md

 ./create_api.sh
 ./create_website.sh <some unique s3 bucket name>
 ```

-sometimes the loadbalancer isn't ready causing create_api.sh step to fail.
-Go into cloudformation on console and delete and try again.

 the create_website.sh script creates a simple S3 website to call the 2 rest api's.